 - Some CAG members were untrusting that Council would listen to their views

-- The general public were disengaged due to past inaction in the park and a perception that the vocal minority would always get their way
+- The general public was disengaged due to past inaction in the park and a perception that the vocal minority would always get their way

-- The two primary WW1 avenues were incomplete and in struggling condition
+- The two primary WW1 avenues were incomplete and in a struggling condition

 - The park had little capital spends or maintenance in the recent past due to continual conflict from a vocal minority